 Students accepted into the M.S. program are eligible for financial assistance, primarily in the form of teaching assistantships.

 Additional summer support of $4,500 is generally available to students working on their thesis research during the summer months.
-Award of a teaching assistantship is based on review of the application for admission.
+The award of a teaching assistantship is based on the review of the application for admission.

 Chemistry M.S. at UMD: Two Options